FraserThompson/dunedinsound.com/src/content/blog/2018-09-12-ben-woods-interview/index.md

 title: 'The mystery of Ben Woods'
 date: 2018-09-11T21:00:00.000Z
 tags:
-    - interview
+  - Interview
-    - ben_woods
+  - 'Ben Woods Group'
 author: 'Fraser Thompson'
 background_position: center
 background_size: contain
 description: 'So far the only Ben Woods release is one song called “Lozenge” on Melted Icecream’s awesome new compilation of Ōtautahi music, Sickest Smashes from Arson City Legacy Edition.
 It’s a sort of fuzzy lo-fi indie-pop type thing which feels just right as it slides down your earholes.
 I wouldn’t mind a few more of those.'
-media:
-    'Ben Woods': {machine_name: ben_woods}
 cover: ./cover.jpg
 ---

 It’s hard to know what to expect from Ben Woods Group.

 So far the only Ben Woods release is one song called “Lozenge” on Melted Icecream’s awesome new compilation of Ōtautahi music, Sickest Smashes from Arson City: Legacy Edition.
 It’s a sort of fuzzy lo-fi indie-pop type thing which feels just right as it slides down your earholes.
 I wouldn’t mind a few more of those.

 Other than that Ben previously played guitar in trio of awesome bands: Wurld Series, Salad Boys and Fran.
 And now he’s doing an eight-date NZ tour as himself with Motte (another Christchurch musician who also had a track on Sickest Smashes) which will place him at The Cook this Friday.

 I got him on the phone while he was buying noodles to find out more.